cowtrix/lrtw/lrtw/wwwroot/blog/Why Computers Probably Will Make Themselves Smarter.md

 > We fear and yearn for “the singularity.”
 But it will probably never come.

-I'd like to address some of the ideas in this article from the perspective of someone who probably has more knowledge about AI than the average punter, but who probably isn't going to be winning any prizes anytime soon - so I'll get some stuff wrong.
+I'd like to address some of the ideas in this article from the perspective of someone who has more knowledge about AI than the average punter, but who isn't going to be winning any prizes anytime soon - so I might get some stuff wrong.
 But it does seem like this article represents a layman's understanding of these concepts, and I think drilling down into the nitty gritty a bit more might reveal some flaws.

 This is in no way meant to attack or demean Chiang's great piece - it was a well-written expression of common perceptions around this issue.
 This is precisely why I think it is worthwhile to address.
 In this spirit, instead of the typical "forensic dissection" tactic often seen when critiquing articles (which can lose sight of the forest in the trees) I will attempt to summarise Chiang's claims and address them one-by-one.

-# Claims

 As far as I can make out, Chiang makes 4 problematic claims in order to support the proposition that a self-iterating AGI is not a significant threat.